networknt/light-doc/content/en/tutorial/security/encrypt-decrypt.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 In this tutorial, we are going to show you how to create a customized encryptor command line utility and a customized decryptor class inside your API.
-Also, it shows you how to wire in your decryptor in service.yml file.
+It also shows you how to wire in your decryptor in service.yml file.

 ### Decryptor Interface